erhaneth/Renisan/PRIVACY_POLICY.md

 # Privacy Policy for Rênîşan Keyboard

-**Last Updated: December 11, 2024**
+**Last Updated: December 10, 2025**

 ## Overview

-Rênîşan ("the App") is a Kurdish (Kurmanji) keyboard application developed by Erhan Gumus ("we", "us", or "our").
+Rênîşan is a Kurdish (Kurmanji) keyboard application developed by Huseyin Gumus.
 We are committed to protecting your privacy and being transparent about our data practices.

 ## Data Collection

 **We do not collect any personal data.**

 The Rênîşan keyboard:

 - ✅ Works entirely offline
 - ✅ Does not require network access
 - ✅ Does not transmit any data to external servers